waku-org/specs/standards/core/rln-contract.md

 The membership set MAY be implemented as a Merkle tree, such as an [Incremental Merkle Tree](https://zkkit.pse.dev/modules/_zk_kit_imt.html) (IMT).

-### Choosing Which _Expired_ Memberships to Overwrite
+### Choosing Which _Expired_ Memberships to Reuse

-When registering a new membership, the contract needs to decide which _Expired_ memberships, if any, to overwrite.
+When registering a new membership, the contract needs to decide which _Expired_ memberships, if any, to reuse.
 The criteria for this selection can vary depending on the implementation.

 Key considerations include:
-- To minimize gas costs, it's better to overwrite a single high-rate membership rather than multiple low-rate ones.
+- To minimize gas costs, it's better to reuse a single high-rate membership rather than multiple low-rate ones.
-- To encourage timely deposit withdrawals, it's better to overwrite memberships that have been _Expired_ for a long time.
+- To encourage timely deposit withdrawals, it's better to reuse memberships that have been _Expired_ for a long time.

 ### Considerations for User-facing Applications